presnick/ProgramsInformationPeople/_sources/Iteration/ExtraExercises.rst

    class myTests(TestCaseGui):

       def testThree(self):
-         self.assertEqual(output, "aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa", "Testing that output is assigned to correct values.")
+         self.assertEqual(output, "aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa", "Testing that output has the correct value (a string with 25 a's).")

    myTests().main()